LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module6/lab2.rst.txt

    Once you execute the above command you will see the playbook executing, you'll be able to view each task executing and the status of each task.
 The last two lines will give you a summary of the playbook execution and will indicate if it was ok or failed.
+The playbook will take up to 30 seconds to complete.
+Also note you will see some comments about some ``DEPRECATION WARNING`` messages, this can be ignored for this lab.

    ..
-Note:: To view the contents of the playbook you can use the following command
+Note:: If you wish To view the contents of the playbook you can use the following command

       ``cat playbooks/ASM_create_apply.yml``